Before you apply

-- If you are starting a new course at Oxford, having already completed a course at the University, you must submit an application for a visa for the new course not later than six weeks after you enrol on the new course, even if you have time left on the visa for your previous course.
+- If you are starting a new course, having already completed a course at Oxford, you must submit an application for a visa for the new course not later than six weeks after you enrol, even if you have time left on the visa for your previous course

-- If you are changing your course at Oxford before completing your previous course you may be able to continue to use your visa for the first course while it is still valid and apply when convenient.
-However this depends on the study condition attached to your current Tier 4 visa which in turn depends on when you applied for it.
-Please see the UKCISA website for more information.
-Even if you are allowed to start studying your new course, the Home Office recommends that you apply for the new visa as soon as possible but note that you might not be able to apply in the UK.
-If you are not allowed to start studying your new course on your existing visa you will need to return to your Home Country and apply for a new visa before starting.
+- If you are changing your course at Oxford before completing your previous course you will need to check whether you will need to return to your home country to get a new visa or whether you can apply in the UK.
+If you are not allowed to start studying your new course on your existing visa you will need to return to your Home Country and apply for a new visa before starting

-It is against the law to remain in the UK beyond the expiry date of your visa without having made a further visa application, and being an ‘overstayer’ can have serious consequences for future visa applications, including being prohibited from returning to the UK for 12 months once you have left.
-There, is no period in which you are able to lawfully overstay and UK Visas and Immigration will only consider an application from an overstayer if made within 14 days of the visa expiry date and where there is a good reason which is beyond the applicant's control, which needs to be explained in the application.
+It is against the law to remain in the UK beyond the expiry date of your visa without having made a further visa application or having asked for 'exceptional assurance' because you cannot leave for reasons caused by Covid, and being an ‘overstayer’ can have serious consequences for future visa applications, including being prohibited from returning to the UK for 12 months once you have left.
+There is no period in which you are able to lawfully overstay and UK Visas and Immigration will only consider an application from an overstayer if made within 14 days of the visa expiry date and where there is a good reason which is beyond the applicant's control, which needs to be explained in the application.
 If your visa has already expired, email Student Immigration for advice.